 Never lay the oboe sideways with the reed still attached.

 You can clean your reeds by running water through them after playing, and diluted mouthwash can help disinfect them.

 Note to beginners: It is perfectly normal for beginners to break reeds a lot during the first few months of playing.
 Chipping corners are usually due to accidentally hitting the reed on things, and center cracks are usually due to biting too much while playing.
+Tip cracks are often caused by playing with too much reed inside the mouth.
 It takes some time to learn the balance between muscle/air and to develop an embouchure that does not bite the reed.